Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/09-Create a VM with a Template.md

 In this exercise, we explored the gallery to locate a template for deploying resources and verified the deployment of a virtual machine using the selected template.
 We also monitored the virtual machine to ensure it was deployed correctly and functioning as expected.
 Throughout the exercise, we gained practical experience in using deployment templates and monitoring cloud-based virtual machines.

 ## Review
-In this lab, you have completed:
+In this lab, you have:
-- Explored the gallery and locate a template
+- Explored the gallery and located a template.
-- Verified and monitor your virtual machine deployment
+- Verified and monitored your virtual machine deployment.

-## Reference link
+## Reference Link

 - https://learn.microsoft.com/en-us/azure/virtual-machines/windows/ps-template